RobbieHember/fcgadgets/README.md

 	* felled & piled materials
 * Loosely based on methods described by Kurz et al. (2009)
 ### DisturbanceAndManagement:
-* A custom Python method designed to represent wildfire, insects, disease, and management treatments.
+* A custom Python method designed to represent wildfire, insects, disease, and management treatments
+* Optional on-the-fly simulation of natural disturbances or management activities (based on functions of age or merchantable volume)
 Harvested wood products:
 ### HWP_From_Dymond12:
 * Representation of GHG balance for fibre that is removed from forest ecosystems.
 This module aims to capture the dynamics described by the BC Harvested Wood Products model version 1 (Dymond, 2012).